Disha-Upadhyay/ASSIGNMENT-2/README.md

 The modified code adds sound effects, new visuals, and simplifies game logic.

 ## ✨ New Additions
-# Car Dodger – Modified Version README
+# Car Dodger – Modified Version

 The updated version introduces audio, visual improvements, and simplified game mechanics.